(includes Waterloo Creek and Myall Creek slaughters)

 The convicts bound the Weraerai women and old men by their hands to a long piece of rope and dragged them to the dry and sandy bed of Myall Creek, where they dismounted from their horses and hacked or clubbed their captives.
 The stunned victims, including many babies and children who had been crying and clutching their mothers, fell to the ground and the convicts decapitated all of them.
 Three months later, 11 of the killers went on trial in Sydney, the ringleader Fleming having fled and eluded capture.

 Given that the cast of main characters in the Charles Eaton story was very small, it is interesting that three surnames associated with it – Eaton (twice), Sexton, and Wiseman – should crop up again closely associated with the events at Myall Creek.
 Some of the 11 convicts may have noticed it as well.
-It is just a coincidence but they may have felt that it linked them in an indirect way to the massacre in the north.
+It is just a coincidence but they may have felt that it linked them in an indirect way to the killings in the north.
 I am also tempted to wonder whether the convict hut-keepers, Andrew Eaton at McIntyre’s station and Robert Sexton at Newton’s station, were as innocent of any participation in the killing plot as they later presented themselves to be.10

 More significantly, the convicts at Myall Creek chose a particularly messy and bloody technique.
 They not only clubbed, shot or slashed their victims – in themselves common practices – but also mutilated them by hacking off their heads.
 Since they were not head-hunters, they had no use for the heads as collectable trophies and left many of them to lie where they fell.